Color, 1984, 92 mins. 46 secs.

 A mere ten years after Charles Bronson was blowing away criminal scum on the streets of New York in Death Wish, the urban vigilante film had reached the apex of its insanity thanks to '80s pop culture.
 Thugs with big hair, gaudy earrings, and horrifying fashion sense were apparently prowling around every corner and lurking in gangs, ready to leap on any innocent schoolgirl or senior citizen unlucky enough to wander in their path.
 Of course the most absurd (and beloved) variation on this idea was Death Wish III, but a year before that, Linda Blair to offer her own sorta-feminist turn thanks a black cat suit and a crossbow in her own high school variation, Savage Streets.

 Always fun to watch, Blair stars as Brenda, a tough teen who leads a girl gang called the Satins.
-One night while cruising in Hollywood they run afoul of the Scars, a nasty rival guy gang who nearly kill Brenda's deaf-mute sister, Heather (Quigley).
+One night while cruising in Hollywood they run afoul of the Scars, a nasty rival guy gang who nearly kill Brenda's deaf-mute sister, Heather (Quigley, wearing a fashion trial run for Night of the Demons).
 The girls decide to get back by swiping and trashing their car, but that just gets the Scars angry enough to ambush Heather at the gym in school, passing her around a basketball court (while Brenda's off having a cat fight in the showers) and then brutally raping and assaulting her into a coma.
 Brenda soon figures out what went down and, thirsting for revenge when the Scars chuck one of her friends off a bridge, decides to hunt down the perpetrators one by one.

 Disc two hosts another avalanche of video interviews, including new chats with a few shot at Monsterpalooza in 2012: Dryer (22 mins.) talking about his overall career and brainstorming problems on the set, not to mention showing off his scripted idea for a sequel; Strong (12 mins.), going into more detail about such issues as the sudden lack of money during production and addressing Steinmann's open "trash talking" about Strong on the now-infamous commentary track; actor Sal Landi (9 mins.), who played Fargo and shares his memories of the set including some much-needed discipline; actor Scott Mayers (12 mins.), who played Red, discusses how he got his role without an agent and his fun times on the set; and Venocur (9 mins.), who recalls wanting to hug "cutie" Blair and working comfortably with Quigley on the rape scene, which initially earned the film an X rating.
 The disc rounds out with two Red Shirt Pictures video interviews from the previous release, a great 17-minute featurette with Blair (who shares her favorite line of dialogue, discusses the music and editing, and enthusiastically explains how the movie went over with a theatrical audience in New York), and Quigley (10 mins.), who talks about some of the physical challenges passing for Blair's younger sister, being a Blair fan, having to stay silent during the rape scene, and getting caught on a cast mate's button during the basketball court scene.

-Almost two years later, the film finally made the jump to bona fide HD courtesy of a Blu-ray from Code Red; it appears to be derived from the same source but displays the expected boost in detail and color fidelity, with formerly tricky shades of rose and scarlet now popping out with a purity the SD predecessors couldn't handle.
+Almost two years later in 2014, the film finally made the jump to bona fide HD courtesy of a Blu-ray from Code Red; it appears to be derived from the same source but displays the expected boost in detail and color fidelity, with formerly tricky shades of rose and scarlet now popping out with a purity the SD predecessors couldn't handle.
 The DTS-HD audio is presented in both standard theatrical mono and a punchy 5.1 remix, which should come as a nice treat to fans of the film's gloriously '80s soundtrack.
 Speaking of which, there's also a great isolated music track, too, so you can console yourself if you don't have the pricey vinyl release (and want the entire score, too).
-The sole extra here is the theatrical trailer, so definitely hang on to the DVD if you want all the bonus goodies, too.
+The sole extra here is the theatrical trailer.